Zack-Hu-Nottingham/COMP-2043-SE-Group-Project-Code-Part/MaintenanceDocumentation/Maintenance_doc.md

 - Define standards and make sure all documented/changed files meet the requirements.
 - Approve merge requests only if the changes meet the specifications.
 - Arrange meetings for the error collection and expected improvements after each stage is finished.
-- Encourage to comment in the GitLab
+- Encourage to comment on the GitLab
 - Help team members with technical issues and introduce the helpful method to solve the problem
 - Hold discussions about some difficult problems that happened while coding/ testing.
 - Check the test coverage and do the version control